department-of-veterans-affairs/vets-website/_disability-benefits/claims-process/what-happens-after-rating.md

 ---
-title: What happens after I get my disability rating?
+title: What happens after getting a disability rating
 template: 6-info-page
 ---

 If you have received a decision notice with your disability rating, you may be eligible for additional compensation, education, health care, housing, employment, and dependent benefits.

-### What happens after you get your disability rating?

-#### Be sure you have received your decision notice from VA
+### Be sure you have received your decision notice from VA

 If you haven’t received your decision notice, request to have it sent to you.
 Check your status on [eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=va-letters) or by contacting your [regional VA office](/facility-locator/).

-#### Look for a payment within 15 days
+### Look for a payment within 15 days

 If you have received a notice with at least a 10% rating decision, you will get either a direct-deposit payment or a check—depending on how you elected to be paid—within 15 days of your decision notice.
 If you don’t get a payment, please call the Veterans Help Line at 800-827-1000.